 The Osgoode Cup National Undergraduate Mooting Competition is an annual tournament run jointly by the Osgoode Debate Society and the Osgoode Mooting Society .

 It is intended to introduce undergraduate students to mooting, a form of public speaking common in law school.
-Held for the first time in 2005, this year will be the eleventh Osgoode Cup.
+Held for the first time in 2005, this year will be the thirteenth Osgoode Cup.
 The tournament takes place at Osgoode Hall Law School in Toronto, Ontario, Canada.

 Participants will compete in pairs of two presenting before a panel of judges with regard to an appeal or motions case.
 As a case before appeal it is a ‘lawyer’s court’ without witnesses or juries where the facts are generally not in dispute but rather the focus is on legal issues.